 This transparency keeps team members on the same page, a goal that has proven difficult in the past.

-Heller has worked with a lot of talented engineers over the years, and one of the most common issues she has seen working with engineering teams is that engineers are often kept in the dark about what they’re building, and more importantly, why their building it.
+Heller has worked with a lot of talented engineers over the years, and one of the most common issues she has seen working with engineering teams is that engineers are often kept in the dark about what they’re building, and more importantly, why they’re building it.

 Her approach is unique in that she brings Engineering in from the start.
 She gives Cacoo licenses to each engineer from the onset, so they can see her updates as they’re happening as well as watch the entire process as it unfolds.